A Small Gain Analysis of Single Timescale Actor Critic: Proof of our main result

 \end{lemma}

 Note that this differs from the usual small-gain theorem due to the square root in the first equation.
-This difference is what forces us to put an extra factor of $2$ into the gain bound.
-In words, what this lemma says is that the introduction of a square root into a small gain bounds adds a term to the final bounds which is quadratic in the variable $b$ multiplying the square root.
+This difference is what forces us to put an extra factor of two into the gain bound.
+In words, what this lemma says is that the introduction of a square root into one of the small gain bounds adds a term to the final bound which is quadratic in the variable $b$ multiplying the square root.
+The proof is given next.